-13. Policy Context
+12. Policy Context

-This Appendix lists the principal international national, regional and local policy documents, guidelines and plans that have helped inform and guide the preparation of the Draft County Development Plan.
-While comprehensive, this list is not exhaustive and additional documents will, as appropriate, be considered as the Development Plan process is advanced.
+This Appendix lists the principal international national, regional and local policy documents, guidelines and plans that have helped inform and guide the preparation of the County Development Plan.
+While comprehensive, this list is not exhaustive.

 A full list of the acronyms for the bodies referred to above along with their full titles is provided below.
 In the interests of clarity, the list indicates whether the title of the relevant Government Department is currently in use, or whether it has been superseded.